michaelshiloh/robotaPsyche/weeklySchedule.md

 Production Assignment:
 - Implement `avoidRed()` in the [association](https://github.com/michaelshiloh/resourcesForClasses/tree/master/src/processingSketches/robotaPsyche/association)
-	program that I showed you in class
+program that I showed you in class.
-Use the `separate()` function as a model
+Use the `separate()` function as a model.

 ### Week 11 April 12 14
 Art